- This event has passed.

 She is committed to making complex legal issues understandable to broad audiences, explaining the law in accessible and interesting ways.
 She is regularly sought-out as a media commentator on legal issues, appearing on national and international television, radio and in print.
 A frequent blogger and tweeter, she pioneered the practice of live-tweeting from the Supreme Court of Canada.

 Professor Mathen’s new book, Courts Without Cases: The Law and Politics of Advisory Opinions (Hart) was released on April 18, 2019.
-Her Constitutional Roundtable focuses on the main themes of this book.
+Her Constitutional Roundtable will cover the main themes of this book, with a focus on Chapter 4 which deals with separation of powers.
+Read the book’s Introduction and Chapter 4 here.

 The following is an excerpt from Prof Mathen’s website: “When one thinks of courts, it most often is in the context of deciding cases: live disputes involving spirited, adversarial debate between opposing parties.
 Sometimes, though, a court is granted the power to answer questions in the absence of cases.
 In Canada since 1875, courts have been permitted to act as advisors alongside their ordinary, adjudicative role.
 These proceedings, known as references or advisory opinions, are the subject of my book.
 I argue that references raise numerous important questions: about the judicial role, about the relationship between courts and those who seek their “advice”, and about the nature of law.